-- For the municipalities for which data is publicly available, please use SE1.6. - This method is based on data from 32 municipalities in NSW.
+- For the municipalities for which data is publicly available, please use SE1.6. - The preliminary scaling to the municipal boundary is based on data from 32 municipalities in NSW.
 Although we have introduced a state-level scaling factor to account for differences between these and other states, it may not capture all differences between the areas.